What is P&ID (Piping and Instrumentation Diagram)?

 Because going back and forth between the process drawing and the Lead Sheet is quite cumbersome, a more convenient approach might be displaying the processing facility in a digital model instead, where all the relevant information is easily accessible.

-Decoding P&ID Tagging Systems
+Decoding P&ID tagging systems

 Every engineering team establishes their own instrument and equipment tagging convention and explains it on the Lead Sheet.
 The instrument tags are written in callout bubbles next to the device or inline with the piping or electrical line.